 A Short Story about the Persecution of Magic by the Church

 A short story about the little girl Lyn, who lives with her uncle, an HJT ferry (a magus that protects ships), his apprentice Makani, and the mysterious Lady Wisp in a lighthouse hut on the island of Rastrowel.
 The first HJT Ferry Tale. ~ 5325 Words

 The TechnocratsEarly experiments with technamagix lead to several severe cases of spellblight and nullsickness, especially during the first major experiment called the Angel Project.
 There were multiple petitions and setbacks during the early stages of research due to this unforeseen consequence and its regular occurrence, but in the end the field of study was refined to a point where spellblight is no longer a concern for researchers of experimental technamagix.

-Keeper MagicKeeper magic as a very unusual case since it does not follow most of the laws and principles of all regular types of magic.
-In fact most scholars do not consider it magic at all but instead a proxy power directly regulated by the Great Clockwork.
-For this reason, spellblight is almost never associated with the Five Keepers.
+Keeper MagicKeeper magic is a very unusual case, since it does not follow most of the laws and principles of regular types of magic.
+In fact, most scholars do not consider it magic at all but instead a proxy power directly regulated by the Great Clockwork and the Ur-Souls.
+For this reason, spellblight is almost never associated with the five Keepers.
 Still, it is believed that there is a certain relation between their powers and soul power, so it is possible that spellblight might be a risk for them.
 Additionally, as living beings with type 1 souls, they are able to learn magic just as any other human being.
 The only exception is that they cannot manipulate elements outside their own, meaning most Keepers that do learn magic take to some form of clockwork magic or in extremely rare cases Null magic.